Fritz Haarmann: Childhood

-Adolescence and first offenses
+Adolescence and first offences

 Haarmann initially adapted to military life and performed well as a trainee soldier.
-However, after five months of military service, he began to suffer periodic lapses of consciousness which, although initially described by a medical professional as being sudden signs of anxiety neurosis, would subsequently be diagnosed as being "equivalent to epilepsy" in October 1895.
+However, after five months of military service, he began to suffer periodic lapses of consciousness which, although initially described by a medical professional as being sudden signs of anxiety neurosis, were subsequently diagnosed as being "equivalent to epilepsy" in October 1895.
 The following month, Haarmann discharged himself from the military and returned to Hanover, where he briefly worked in a cigar factory his father had established in 1888.

-At age 16, Haarmann committed his first known sexual offenses, all of which involved young boys whom he would lure to secluded areas—typically cellars—before proceeding to sexually abuse them.
-He was first arrested for committing offenses of this nature in July 1896.
-Following further offenses, the Division for Criminal Matters opted to place Haarmann in a mental institution in the city of Hildesheim in February 1897.
+At age 16, Haarmann committed his first known sexual offences, all of which involved young boys whom he would lure to secluded areas—typically cellars—before proceeding to sexually abuse them.
+He was first arrested for committing offences of this nature in July 1896.
+Following further offences, the Division for Criminal Matters opted to place Haarmann in a mental institution in the city of Hildesheim in February 1897.
 Although briefly transferred to a Hanover hospital for psychiatric evaluation, he would be certified as being "incurably deranged" and unfit to stand trial by a psychologist named Gurt Schmalfuß.
 Schmalfuß ordered Haarmann to be confined at the mental institution indefinitely.
 He was returned to the institution on 28 May 1897.

-Seven months later, in January 1898, Haarmann escaped the mental institution and, with apparent assistance from his mother, he fled to Zürich in Switzerland.
+Seven months later, in January 1898, Haarmann escaped the mental institution and, with apparent assistance from his mother, fled to Zürich in Switzerland.
 Here, he lived with a relative of his mother and obtained employment as a handyman in a shipyard.
 Haarmann remained in Zürich for sixteen months before he returned to Hanover in April 1899.
 Early the following year, he seduced and subsequently became engaged to a woman named Erna Loewert, who soon became pregnant with his child.
 In October 1900, Haarmann received notification to perform his compulsory military service.